SimonAmable/MySuccessAutomation/README.md

 *   **Inspiration:** The architectural redesign of MySuccessAutomation was inspired by the innovative [AI Hawk](https://github.com/feder-cr/Jobs_Applier_AI_Agent)
 *   **Inspiration:** This is a user focused abstraction of my previous project doing roughly the same thing :
-*   **A Heartfelt Thank You:** Big thanks to Adilet and all our amazing testers for their invaluable feedback and contributions.
+*   **A Heartfelt Thank You:** Big thanks to Adilet, and and all our other amazing testers for their invaluable feedback and contributions!!!

 ---
 give this project a quick star if you found it useful 🙏